o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-graphics-settings.md

 ---
-description: ' Use the Amazon Lumberyard Graphics Settings window and configuration files to update graphics performance settings for Android and iOS games. '
+description: ' Use the Open 3D Engine Graphics Settings window and configuration files to update graphics performance settings for Android and iOS games. '
 title: Updating Graphics Settings for Android and iOS
 ---